Environment

 Smooth Oreo, Smooth Dory, Smooth Oreo Day, Black oreo, Black Dory, Deeps Dory, Black Oreo Dory

-LAST UPDATED: 22 November, 2023
+LAST UPDATED: 15 November, 2024

 Commercial fisheries occur for both black oreo (BOE) and smooth oreo (SSO).
 Oreos are managed as a species group (OEO), which also includes spiky oreo (SOR).

 The main fishing area for oreo is on the Chatham Rise (OEO 3A and OEO 4), but other fisheries occur off Southland on the east coast of the South Island (OEO 1 and OEO 3A), and on the Pukaki Rise, Macquarie Ridge, and Bounty Plateau (OEO 6).
-In the past oreo catch has been taken as bycatch of the more valuable orange roughy fisheries but target fisheries are now much more common in most areas for smooth or black oreo.
+In the past oreo catch has been taken as a bycatch of the more valuable orange roughy fisheries but target fisheries are now much more common in most areas for smooth or black oreo.

 Black and smooth oreo have been found within a 600 m to 1,500 m depth range.
 Unvalidated age estimates indicate that black oreo is slow-growing and the longest-lived with a maximum estimated age of 153 years.